Cirdans-Home/enforce-katz-and-pagerank/README.md

 # Enforce Katz and PageRank

-Code for enforcing the Katz and PagRank centrality scores.
+Code for enforcing the Katz and PageRank centrality scores.

 ## Collaborators